CoronaOpenSource/CoronaOpenSource.github.io-old/index.html.md

 This is an open call to all IP (intellectual property) owners to release your IP.
 Show us and help us build your technology to defeat this challenge.

 Please submit your intellectual property here: [groups.google.com - coronaopensource](https://groups.google.com/forum/#!newtopic/coronaopensource) (public Google group).
-Thank you.
+Or email us [coronaopensource@gmail.com](mailto:coronaopensource@gmail.com)  Thank you.

 ## Media